ryomakawakami/cubecolor/README.md

 Todo:

+Get rings to determine positions.
+Piece closest to CM of each face is center piece.
+Closest corner piece might be determined by facelets closest to CM of all for reasonable viewing angles...

 Maybe approach differently.
 Find hexagon using the maximize solidity method?

 Doesn't work for video input and for empty input.
 Add a bit of checking.